wby1905/SkyBreaker/README.md

 # SkyBreaker
 **A toy game project based on C++.** And this game is fully displayed in a cmd panel.
 The packed

 This game is a vertical scroll shooting game.
-Up to three different planes is available and three different enemies are to be knocked out.
+Up to three different planes are available and three different enemies are to be knocked out.

 This project is created in 2018. (just for archive right now)